 1 Eligible works as defined by NRAR, which may include some storages developed after 2008

 The valley total data used for each scenario is summarised in Table 6.
-These data include all regulated water user nodes in the NSW Border Rivers river system model (there are 3 unregulated water user nodes in the model that are not included in reporting of model results).
+These data include all regulated water user nodes in the Gwydir regulated river system.